mui/material-ui/docs/src/pages/components/tables/tables.md

 components: Table, TableBody, TableCell, TableFooter, TableHead, TablePagination, TableRow, TableSortLabel
 ---

-# Tables
+# Table

-<p class="description">Data tables display sets of data.
+<p class="description">Tables display sets of data.
 They can be fully customized.</p>

-[Data tables](https://material.io/design/components/data-tables.html) display information in a way that’s easy to scan, so that users can look for patterns and insights.
+[Tables](https://material.io/design/components/data-tables.html) display information in a way that’s easy to scan, so that users can look for patterns and insights.
 They can be embedded in primary content, such as cards.

-Data tables can include:
+Tables can include:

 - A corresponding visualization
 - Navigation